timschott/interview-prep/ds/ml-conceptual.md

     * prior probability is some evidence we use to model an event before it takes place
   * what is posterior?
     * the probability distribution conditional on evidence from the survey, the outcome that you are after
+* what is a loss function?
+  * a loss function measures the ability of your model to accurately make predictions by comparing your results to their true labels
+    * example: cross entropy loss for classification tasks

+## Probability

 * diff bt independent and mutually exclusive?
   * two events that are independent if prior knowledge of A occurring has no bearing on B's outcome
     * P(A and B) = P(A) * P(B)